 C1 and C2 (peg) fractures

-An elderly lady is brought to A&E with neck pain.
+Presented to ED with neck pain.
 She is believed to have fallen 'head first' down a flight of stairs.

 Loading Stack -

 0 images remaining